 Step Six: Determine If A Salesperson’s Follow-Up Call Is Needed – To maximize the sales leads generated from your e-mail marketing campaigns, it is imperative to determine if a follow-up phone call is necessary.
 If it is, take the following steps:

 Send This e-Mail After Leaving A Voicemail Message.

-If you want to learn how we can (reduce or increase your ___________) I have a few ideas that will help your business – just return my call or send me off a quick e-mail on the best time(s) for us to talk.
+If you want to learn how we can (reduce or increase your ___________) I have a few ideas that will help your business – just return my call or send me a quick e-mail for the best time(s) for us to talk.

 Look forward to talking soon!

 P.S.
-If you want to read what some of our clients are saying about our ____________, I have attached a few success stories for you.
+If you want to read what some CPAs and clients are saying about us, I have attached a few testimonials for you.

 Glenn Fallavollita is a nationally recognized keynote speaker providing money-making advice to help payroll service owners, sales pros, and marketing gurus build more profitable relationships with their database of prospects, referral partners, and clients.

 Additionally, Glenn is the president of SellMorePayroll.com and Drip Marketing, Inc. and has written 50+ whitepapers and three sales/self-marketing books, Supercharge Your Payroll Sales NOW!, Stop Whining AND Start Selling, and Drip Marketing: A Powerful New Marketing Strategy That Gets Prospects To Buy From You.
 He also writes blogs for LinkedIn and other national websites.